-- Embankment crest RL270.0 m Stage 6 level. - Spillway invert RL269.0 m. - Tailings beach level varies. - Water level at the water recovery point was calculated at RL264.7. - Based on this information the Total Freeboard has been calculated at 5.3 m. - Noting the EPA Licence requires a minimum freeboard of 1m.
+- Embankment crest RL270.0 m Stage 6 level (Stage 7 construction in progress). - Spillway invert RL269.0 m. - Tailings beach level varies. - Water level at the water recovery point was calculated at RL 265.3 m. - Based on this information the Total Freeboard has been calculated at 4.7 m. - Noting the EPA Licence requires a minimum freeboard of 1m.